nicolasrb2001/Client-Server-Application/README.md

 ### Features

 - By default, the clients connect to a server port specified in the code.
-Although, if run on a terminal, the user can pass in the server port that the clients connect to as arguments.
+Although, if run on a terminal, the user can pass in as arguments the server port by typing -ccp port where "port" is the number and -cca host where host is the ip address that the clients connect to.
 - Clients can communicate with each other.
 If a client sends a message to the server, this message is **broadcast** to all clients connected (except those connected to a chat bot see below).
 - **Chat bot**, this is a client that connects to the server and is able to communicate with clients that have requested connection with the bot.
 It has some predetermined responses depending on the commands that the clients send. ie if input = "hello" it responds "hi there" and many more.
 - It supports maintaining connections between clients and the chat  bot (if they are connnected) and between clients that are not connected to the bot at the same time.